mistryyash/Loan-Prediction/README.md

 # Loan-Prediction
-Developing a predective model to accept the loan request form the applicants and automate the selection process based upon the details provided in the application form.
+Build a predective model to accept the loan request form the applicants and automate the selection process based upon the details provided in the application form.